 Manage Your Amazon Developer Account and Permissions

-You can manage your Amazon Developer account within the Appstore Developer Console.
+You can manage your Amazon developer account within the Appstore Developer Console.
 You can give other users permissions to your account, update your contact information, and more.

-- Create a Developer Account
+- Create a developer account

-- Receiving Communications
+- Receiving communications

 - Change your contact information

-- Find Your Customer and Vendor ID
+- Find your customer and vendor ID

-Create a Developer Account
+Create a developer account

+You must create an Amazon developer account in order to publish an app in the Appstore.
 If you already have an Amazon.com account but not an Amazon developer account, you can optionally sign in with your Amazon.com account.
-On the backend, the Developer Console will create a developer account using your Amazon.com email address, and then the two accounts will be tied together and synced.
+On the backend, the Developer Console will automatically create a developer account using your Amazon.com email address, and then the two accounts will be tied together and synced.
 You will be prompted to complete the registration profile pages in the Developer Console.

-To create a new Amazon Developer account:
+To create a new Amazon developer account:

-- Go to https://developer.amazon.com/.
+- Go to https://developer.amazon.com.